Sandro-Pimentel/rest-express-api/README.md

 # rest-express-api
-A scalable rest api using node.js and express.js to learn more about express and improve my abilities in javascript.
+A scalable rest api using node.js and express.js to learn more about express and improve my abilities with javascript.